Adverse Credit Mortgage Specialists

 After completion, specialist lenders can consider you.
 The timeline from completion to mortgage application has three broad phases:

-0–3 years post-completion: Around 17 specialist lenders may consider you.
-Deposit typically 20–25% minimum.
+0 to 3 years post completion: Around 17 specialist lenders may consider you.
+Deposit typically 20 to 25% minimum.
 Rates reflect the higher risk.

-3–6 years post-completion (IVA still on file): Wider specialist panel — around 48 lenders.
+3 to 6 years post completion (IVA still on file): Wider specialist panel of around 48 lenders.
 Deposit requirements begin to ease.
 Rates become more competitive as the IVA ages.

 6+ years (IVA removed from file): Near-mainstream options.
 Over 70 lenders may consider you assuming clean recent credit.
 Standard deposit requirements may apply.